 Sometimes I gossip to pat myself on the back.
 Well, I think, so-and-so lost her job because she kept coming in late.
 Serves her right.
 I know my friends and I have also used it to build camaraderie.
 We bond over other people’s mistakes and failings.
 Other times I’ve gossiped simply because I lacked anything else to say.
 I’ve caught myself starting to bring up someone else’s screwed-up life just to fill the silence.

 Christian women can sometimes be the worst gossipers of all.
 You’ve seen it happen before.
 After a small group or bible study has just learned about being humble and following Christ’s example, prayer requests are taken.
 “Let’s lift up Mary in prayer today,” it begins.
 “I heard she’s been staying the night at her boyfriend’s place…” “Oh, you hadn’t heard?”
 And so it begins.

 No one wants to find out others have been talking badly about them behind their back.
 Let’s do the same for them.
 If you catch yourself starting to gossip, stop.
 Change the subject.
 If a friend of yours is gossiping you don’t have to bluntly call them out for it.
 Gently change the subject.
 They’ll get the picture.

 If you enjoyed this, make sure to grab my latest ebook, Pursue Simple: a 7-day devotional to live with less and pursue God more.

 This week I encourage you to take one of two of these vices you may struggle with and put a plan in motion to combat them.
 For me, I’m going to focus on “jealous” and “gossiping.”

 Yup, it’s getting real.

-Instead of getting jealous, I am going to focus on rejoicing with their victories and cheering them on.
-This could be checking my heart when I feel jealousy, and putting it into action, praising their efforts or success publicly.
+Instead of getting jealous, I am going to focus on rejoicing in their victories and cheering them on.
+This could be checking my heart when I feel jealous, and putting it into action, praising their efforts or success publicly.